MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ![Create Azure AD endpoint](./media/azure-stack-solution-pipeline/endpointform.png)

-You can also create a service connection using a service principal with a certificate instead of a secret key for authentication.
+You can also create a service connection with a certificate instead of a secret key for authentication.
 You need to use a certificate if you deployed Azure Stack with AD FS as the identity provider.

-To create an AD FS endpoint, use the same procedure and values as for creating an Azure AD endpoint, except select **Certificate** instead of **Service principal key**.
+To create an AD FS endpoint, use the preceding procedure and values, except select **Certificate** instead of **Service principal key**.
 In the **Certificate** field, paste the contents of the *.pem* certificate file.
 Include both the certificate and​ private key sections​.
 To convert a *.pfx* to a *.pem* certificate file, run `openssl pkcs12 -in file.pfx -out file.pem -nodes -password pass:<password_here>`.

 ## Install the build agent on the build server

 In Azure DevOps, create a personal access token (PAT) to use for Azure Stack.
-Then use the PAT to deploy the build agent to the Azure Stack build computer, and configure the agent.
+Then use the PAT to deploy and configure the build agent on the Azure Stack build VM.

 ### Create a personal access token